nicolay-r/AREkit/README.md

 * Provides implemented ML models `networks/` that are intended for automatic sentiment relation extraction (RE) on document level.

-Structuraly, the fundamental task representation could be departed into following domains:
+Structurally, the fundamental task representation could be departed into following domains:

 1. **Named Entity Recognition** -- to extract mentioned named entities;
 3. **Coreference Search**, or Entity Linking -- to match synonymous entities